Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 Next repeat this process, but with a singular 3-strand braid $f'=(f_1', f_2', f_3')$ with two double-points, given by $f_1'(s_1)=f_3'(u)$ and $f_1'(s_2)=f_2'(t)$ with $s_1<s_2$.
 Let $F'$ be the $(2n-6)$-parameter family obtained by resolving the singularities of $f'$.
 We orient it by ordering the parameters as $s_1, s_2, t, u$ and ordering the spheres of resolution in the order that the double-points are listed.

 Both $F$ and $F'$ can be taken to be families of pure braids, rather than arbitrary long links.
 As a result, we can use Lemma \ref{L:Cocycles} (d).
-The graphing map $\Omega \Conf(3,\R^{n-1}) \to \LL{1}{n}$ induces an injection in homology, and the dual of its image has a basis as specified there.
+There, we noted that the graphing map $\Omega \Conf(3,\R^{n-1}) \to \mathcal{L}_{1,1,1}^{n}$ induces an injection in homology \cite{KKV:2020}, and we gave a basis for the dual of its image.
 We apply Lemma \ref{L:Pairing} to the cycles $F$ and $F'$ and to the seven graph cocycles $\gamma$ in that basis.
 Only the first graph in the expressions for $\mu$ and $\nu_1$ pairs nontrivially with $F$, and the same is true for the second graph in the expression for $\nu_1$ and $F'$.
 Diagrammatically, $F$ is dual to $ $ and $F'$ is dual to $ $.
 That is, we have that

 where as before, the sign for $n$ odd is shown above the sign for $n$ even.
 The class $[b_{21}, b_{31}]$ is known to generate $\pi_{2n-6}\Omega\Conf(3,\R^{n-1})\otimes \Q$.
 From our previous joint work \cite[Example 4.8]{KKV:Primitive}, we have $\langle I(\mu), [b_{21}, b_{31}] \rangle = 1$ (possibly up to a sign) and $\langle I(\gamma), [b_{21}, b_{31}] \rangle = 0$ for all the other graph cocycles $\gamma$ appearing in \eqref{Eq:FPairing}.
 Hence $F\pm F'$ (for $n$ odd, respectively even) is homologous to $[b_{21}, b_{31}]$, as desired.